-- understands very simple words (f.eg: colours, shapes, clothes, numbers, etc.) in a song or rhyme; - understands and reacts to very simple classrooms instructions provided that they are delivered slowly face-to-face, accompanied by pictures or manual gestures and repeated if necessary; ("Stand up please!", "Sit down", "Come in", "Open your book!", "Come to the board!", "Stop!", "Run!", "Say", "Listen", "Give me the book", "Take it", "Wait", etc.) - recognises words, names and numbers that one already knows in simple, short recordings, provided that they are delivered very slowly and clearly; - identifies different objects, when heard, mentioned often accompanied by pictures; - listens and reacts to very simple, familiar greetings and orders; - understands words related to people who help him/her; - understands words related to types of weather; - understands very simple words about travelling and means of transport; - understands words related to holidays and festivals during the school year.
+- understands the most frequent important words in a song or rhyme; - understands and reacts to everyday classroom instructions provided that they are delivered slowly face-to-face, accompanied by manual gestures and repeated if necessary; ("Stand up please!", "Sit down", "Come in", "Go out", "Open your book!", "Come to the board!", "Stop!", "Run!", "Say", "Listen", "Give me the book", "Take it", "Wait", etc.) - recognizes words, names and numbers that he/she already knows in simple, short recordings, provided that they are delivered very slowly and clearly; - identifies different objects, when heard, mentioned often accompanied by pictures; - listens and reacts to familiar greetings and orders; - understands words related to people who help him/her; - understands words and groups of words related to types of weather; - understands words and simple expressions about travelling and means of transport; - understands words and simple expressions related to holidays and festivals during the school year.